IDPLAT/rax-docs/README.md

 Testing and debugging
 =====================

-There are bats tests for the script.
-For easier testing, there are a few environment variables you can set to alter the script's behavior slightly.

-These should only be used for testing.
+There are bats tests for the main project scripts.
+When tests fail, inspecting the output contained in the `$output` var is often useful.
+Since the project is bash, you can add a `set +x` to any function or script to get debug output on the command line.

+In addition, the following environment variables are useful during testing.

 `SPEED`: By default, there are some pauses during output for human readability.
 Tests shouldn't need to wait for these pauses, so set this to `true` for faster results.

-`SOURCE_DIR`: Set this variable to the path of the cloned repo.
-This speeds up tests, and also allows for testing local toolkit changes without having to commit and push them.